digideskio/developer.fulcrumapp.com/_data-event-examples/alert-vertical-media.md

   - qa/qc
 ---

 When photos are added to a field named `photos`, alert the user with a message if they're taken as portrait/vertical (where the width would be less than the height).
-With iOS devices, having the Portrait Orientation lock enabled will always produce photos with portrait aspect - it should be disabled if you're using this code in an attempt to collect records with landscape aspect photos.
 For videos, we want to check the `orientation` property.

 Note that using [`INVALID`](/data-events/reference/invalid/) with `add-photo` or `add-video` media events prevents the media file from being attached to the record.